Horizontal cropped view of American Stanford dog hiding under a blanket

 • Other dogs barking

+Your dog may also have a genetic predisposition for noise anxiety.
+Studies have shown that noise anxiety appears more in some noise-sensitive breeds, such as the Norwegian Buhund, Irish Soft Coated Wheaten Terrier, and the Lagotto Romagnolo.
 For some dogs, noise anxiety gradually appears and worsens as they age for no apparent reason.
 For other dogs, it appears in puppyhood and stays with them.

-One thing that most experts agree on when it comes to noise anxiety is that petting, coddling, or otherwise consoling the dog when they’re exhibiting symptoms may worsen the problem.
-Your dog will most likely interpret your behavior as, “You see, I do have something to be worried about!”
+One thing that most veterinarians agree on when it comes to noise anxiety is that petting, coddling, or otherwise consoling the dog when they’re exhibiting symptoms may worsen the problem.
+The people around the dog need to behave normally during events that trigger the dog’s anxiety.

+Before you attempt to treat your dog for noise anxiety on your own, you must consult your veterinarian for a professional diagnosis and treatment advice.
 Different treatments work for different dogs.
 There is no guarantee that any one alternative is best for your dog.
 Your vet can help you explore your options safely.

 It’s also not unusual for a combination of treatments to ultimately be the most effective for a particular dog.
 Here are five options you should discuss with your vet.